Robert Ames Bennet

-Robert Ames Bennet (1870–1954) was an American western and science fiction writer.
+Robert Ames Bennet (1870–1954) was an American writer of westerns and science fiction.
 Early in his career Bennet wrote short stories, drama scripts, and novels for a variety of genres under the pen name Lee Robinet.
 By the 1930s he was primarily a western writer, penning such stories as Caught in the Wild, Go-Getter Gary, and Guns on the Rio Grande.
 Several of his novels were made into films, including "Finders Keepers" and "Out of the Depths".
 His Thyra: A Romance of the Polar Pit is considered a classic of the Lost World genre and is listed in 333: A Bibliography of the Science-Fantasy Novel a collection of the best efforts in Science-Fantasy up to and including 1950.